-Delusion, demons, George S. Gabriel, Hedonism, Hieromonk Seraphim of Platina, Humility, Lust, Marriage, Men, Modesty, Orthodox Psychotherapy, Pain, passions, Patristic Theology, Pleasure, Purity, Seraphim Rose, St. Ignatios (Brianchaninov), St. Ignatios (Brianchaninov) of Bryansk, thoughts, Women
+Delusion, demons, Demons of Darkness, Elder Ephraim of Arizona, George S. Gabriel, Hedonism, Hieromonk Maximos Simonopetritis, Hieromonk Seraphim of Platina, Humility, Immodesty, Lust, Marriage, Men, Modesty, Orthodox Psychotherapy, Pain, passions, Patristic Theology, Pleasure, Purity, Seraphim Rose, St. Ignatios (Brianchaninov), St. Ignatios (Brianchaninov) of Bryansk, The Departure of the Soul, thoughts, Women

 In his book The Arena, St. Ignatios (Brianchaninov) writes to male monks regarding their contact with women.
 Women need to heed these warnings as well, since we live in a time (rather, returning to a more blatant time) when women chase women as well. (cf. Romans 1:26).
-In Wendy Shalit’s book A Return to Modesty, Shalit says, “there was a time when the world was more ‘civilized’, it was when women practiced modesty, the reason for this was, … that men would then need to be gentlemen, because women honoured modesty“, with the Law of God. [cf. More Spirited Than Lions: Orthodox Response to Feminism and a Practical Guide to the Spiritual Life of Women]
+In Wendy Shalit’s book A Return to Modesty, Shalit says, “there was a time when the world was more ‘civilized’, it was when women practiced modesty, the reason for this was, … that men would then need to be gentlemen, because women honoured modesty“, with the Law of God. [cf. More Spirited Than Lions: Orthodox Response to Feminism and a Practical Guide to the Spiritual Life of Women and Feminism and Tradition: Quiet Reflections on Ordination and Communion]

 ON AVOIDING ACQUAINTANCE WITH THE OPPOSITE SEX